CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•March 2019

 1. The 64th Doubling: Well-below our thresholds of measurement, an active registration of just 9.945379×10-25 seconds and happening within a space of 2.981362×10-16 meters, yet compared to the very first doubling at notation #1, the 64th is well-beyond ginormous.
 The complexity that can be logically and mathematically and geometrically developed can readily open up the particle zoo and every facet of it by the 67th notation.

 2. Prime numbers.
-The eighteen prime numbers from the first notation to the 64th are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61.
+The eighteen (18) prime numbers from the first notation to the 64th are: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61.
 Are there 18 mathematical systems that can be readily shown to develop upon each other (with base-2 as the common denominator holding it all together)?
-What about the 26 to 31 dimensionless constant prior to the emergence of the Standard Model of Physics?
+What about the 26 to 31 dimensionless constants prior to the emergence of the Standard Model of Physics?
 My simple guess is that it will give us a level of complexity that reflects our current understanding and the sophistication of the tools we use to measure things.
 Causal Dynamical Triangulations (CDT), Regge calculus, fractal structure, and the flavors of the simplex will all find an appropriate place.